tbidne/shrun/configuration.md

 > [!TIP]
 >
 > In general, each option `--foo` has a `--no-foo` variant that disables CLI and toml configuration for that field.
-For example, the `--no-console-log-cmd` option will instruct shrun to ignore both CLI `--console-log-cmd` and toml `console-log.cmd`, ensuring the default behavior is used (i.e. no command logging).
+For example, the `--no-console-log-command` option will instruct `shrun` to ignore both CLI `--console-log-command` and toml `console-log.command`, ensuring the default behavior is used (i.e. no command logging).

 ## Core Functionality